adnanshahz2018/Automated-XSS-Detection/README.md

-# My_Project
-  A Toolset For Automated Detection of Cross-Site Scripting Vulnerabilities in Web Applications
+# Towards Automated Detection of Cross-Site Scripting Vulnerabilities in Web Applications

   INPUT:  Website URL or List of Website URLs
   OUTPUT: Summary of Source Code Analysis and XSS Vulnerabilities (if any)

-  Major Steps of this Tool are as follows:
+  # Major Steps of this Tool are as follows:

   1. Collect the source code of the web page